canalplus/rx-player/doc/api/Miscellaneous/Local_Contents.md

 1. indicate that this is a "local" content by setting the `transport` option in `loadVideo` to `"local"`
-2. As the generated Manifest object most likely won't be available through an URL but directly as a JavaScript object, you will need to communicate it through the `manifestLoader` option of `loadVideo`.
+2. As the generated Manifest object most likely won't be available through a URL but directly as a JavaScript object, you will need to communicate it through the `manifestLoader` option of `loadVideo`.